 To ensure your children are safe online, educate yourself about existing dangers.
 Try to stay as up-to-date as possible with what is trending and popular among teens.
-You can refer to our recent blog post series (Popular Teen Apps Parents Need To Know) that details the safety risks of popular teen apps.
+You can refer to our recent blog post series for details on the safety risks of popular teen apps.

 5. Set Rules